 Business Veteran exists to help you make your business more financially healthy, more enjoyable, less stressful and give you a greater sense of purpose and self-fulfilment - and nothing less.

 How do I help?

 Well firstly by listening to you.
 If you’ve got a business then you’ll have your list of problems and issues.
 There is no such thing as a problem-less business.
 So here is your chance to get it off your chest to someone who understands.

 But your business is your business, and you know it better than anyone, so I’m not just going to tell you what to do.
 I can tell you what I did when I faced similar issues; I see what is working and not working in may other businesses; I can also tell you the “text-book” answer to the problem.
-Together, collaboratively, we take all the ideas and turn them into a workable solution in your business.
+Together, collaboratively, we take all the ideas and turn them into a workable solution in your particular business.

 To help with this, I have a suite of tools which put structure into the analysis and decision-making process and collaboratively we work out what the root causes are, and what to do about them – a strategy with short, medium and long term activities and goals.